 Coming soon to the snack aisle are Quevos, a range of egg white chips developed by a pair of University of Chicago students.
 The product features ingredients such as avocado oil, chia seeds and prebiotic fiber and contains 15 grams of protein per serving.
 Flavor varieties include huevos rancheros, cracked black pepper, barbecue and cheddar omelet.
 Earlier this year, Quevos was selected to participate in the Kraft Heinz Co.’s Springboard accelerator platform.
 (Kraft Heinz early this year launched Just Crack an Egg, a line of breakfast products.)

-Egg whites are listed as the second ingredient in RXBAR, a brand of protein bars that was acquired by Kellogg Co. in 2017 for $600 million.
+Egg whites are listed as the second ingredient in RXBAR, a brand of protein bars acquired by Kellogg Co. in 2017 for $600 million.
 A similar product that debuted this year from General Mills’ Epic Provisions business features cage-free egg whites.

 In September, participants at the Natural Products Expo East trade show in Baltimore caught a sneak peek of Peckish, the latest concept from Sonoma Brands, the Sonoma, Calif.-based incubator launched by Krave Jerky founder Jon Sebastiani.
 Peckish offers a line of Peck Pack snacks pairing two perfectly boiled eggs with crispy, crunchy, flavorful dips.
 Varieties include Eggs & “Rancheros,” Eggs & “Maple Waffles,” Eggs & “Fried Rice,” Eggs & “Salt & Pepitas,” and Eggs & “Everything.”